christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 #### 2.6 [Vulnerable and Outdated Components](https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/)

-Attacker identifies a weak component through scanning or manual analysis.
+Attackers identifies a weak component through scanning or manual analysis.
 He customizes the exploit as needed and executes the attack.
 It gets more difficult if the used component is deep in the application.

 Virtually every application has these issues because most development teams don’t focus on ensuring their components/libraries are up to date.
 In many cases, the developers don’t even know all the components they are using, never mind their versions.
 Component dependencies make things even worse.